City of London School: Houses

 City of London School has six Houses: Abbott, Beaufoy, Carpenter, Hale, Mortimer, and Seeley.
-As well as houses named after the founder of the school John Carpenter and former headmasters Edwin Abbott and Mortimer, they include houses named after important Old Citizens or school benefactors including Beaufoy, a philanthropist who donated the sum of £10,000 (about £661,189.38 in 2016) in the eighteenth century, Hale who played a significant role in the school's founding and Seeley, a famous historian who attended the school.
-Boys are assigned to a House in the Third Form (13 years old), which they stay in throughout their school career.
-There are interhouse events (e.g. sports, literature, maths, among others) which contribute points to an overall Interhouse Competition that is decided at the end of the year.
+As well as houses named after the founder of the school John Carpenter and former headmasters Edwin Abbott and George Mortimer, they include houses named after important Old Citizens or school benefactors including Beaufoy, a philanthropist who donated the sum of £10,000 (about £660,000 in 2016) in the 18th century, Hale who played a significant role in the school's founding and Seeley, a famous historian who attended the school.
+Boys are assigned to a House in the Third Form (13 years old), in which they stay throughout their school career.
+There are inter-house events (e.g. sports, literature, maths) which contribute points to an overall Interhouse Competition that is decided at the end of the year, of which the reigning 2023-24 champions are Mortimer House.

 School uniform

 The school requires school uniform for all pupils up to the fifth form.
-Sixth formers do not have to wear the uniform, but they are required to wear suits and the sixth form school tie.
-The uniform is a blazer with the school crest (black for winter or maroon with black stripes for summer, though both are now allowed throughout the year), white shirt, black trousers, shoes, black socks and school tie which has black and maroon stripes.
-There are a selection of other ties worn by some pupils; these are given out as awards for achievements within the school.
-These include house colours which are awarded to those who have represented their house in multiple events.
-School colours are awarded to those who have represented the school in multiple events.
-School colours include junior colours normally awarded to boys in the fourth form and below who have represented the school on a number of occasions, half colours which are awarded to those who have competed in several events for the school, and full colours for those who have shown a good commitment in representing the school.
-Other ties include the prefects tie for elected prefects, the senior prefects tie for the four senior prefects and the John Carpenter Club tie which is awarded to those who have competed in events at an international level.
+Sixth formers do not have to wear uniform, but are required to wear suits and the sixth form school tie.